manelpuig/rUBot_mecanum_ws/Documentation/01_rUBot_mecanum_setup.md

     - SSID name: rubot_XX
     - password "rUBot_Mec"

+To control remotelly your raspberrypi from your local PC, you have different options:

 ### **2.1.
 Using nomachine remote desktop**
 To connect your computer to the robot using Nomachine, follow the same procedure and take into account: